2024.11.19 Tue - 12.2 Mon

 In order to sense the subtleties of these added factors and express the space woven with countless emotions onto a single canvas, I needed to paint from both a concrete and abstract perspective.

-The main piece, "Nobyakani," was created with this gap between concrete and abstract in mind.
+The main piece, "Nobiyakani," was created with this gap between concrete and abstract in mind.

-The main piece, "Nobyakani," depicts the feeling of freedom of going on forever in a space that stretches out into the distance, while being enveloped in warmth, temperature, and humidity.
+The main piece, "Nobiyakani," depicts the feeling of freedom of going on forever in a space that stretches out into the distance, while being enveloped in warmth, temperature, and humidity.

 This work depicts the moment when, freed from the fate of the place where he was born, Leroux sets off on a journey to a new place, making it the starting point of this exhibition.